Norway House Indian Residential School

 The children took their academic classes in the day school along with 50 to 60 day students from the local community, a situation that led to overcrowding in the classroom and overwork for the lone schoolteacher.
 After a schoolroom was built for the residence in 1903, senior students took their classes there, but the junior residents continued to attend the day school.
 By that time, the boarding school staff numbered six.

 By 1910, the Norway House residence was in bad repair, and school officials began to look for a new site to rebuild.
 A DIA surveyor sent to assess the situation was taken aback by the state of the building.
 He reported that the cellar was flooded and the building had poor insulation, but most serious was the risk of fire: “There is a continuous draft between the walls and were a fire to start the whole thing would be in flames in a few minutes.
 As the windows in the sleeping dormitories are barred I do not see how the children could be saved.
 The danger is great as no less than 13 stoves are in use in different parts of the building in winter.”

-Despite this warning and despite the Norway House band’s surrender in 1910 of 40 acres of their reserve at Rossville as a school site, construction of a new building was postponed.
+Despite this warning and despite the Norway House First Nation’s surrender in 1910 of 40 acres of their reserve at Rossville as a school site, construction of a new building was postponed.
 On February 26, 1913, as predicted, the school burned to the ground in a fire started by a wood-burning stove.
 Luckily, according to reports, there were no injuries or lives lost.
 The resident students, who numbered around 50, continued to receive classes, billeted in local homes, the empty hospital, and the HBC store until a new residence could be constructed.

 That building, designed to accommodate 80 students, opened on October 15, 1915.
 Ninety-two students enrolled the first year.